 Tenants Together is a statewide coalition of local tenant organizations dedicated to defending and advancing the rights of California tenants to safe, decent, and affordable housing.
 As California’s only statewide renters’ rights organization, Tenants Together works to improve the lives of California’s tenants through capacity-building, movement-building, and statewide advocacy.
 Tenants Together seeks to support and strengthen the statewide movement for renters’ rights.

 We believe that housing is a human right, not a commodity.
 We advance policy that is driven from tenant experience.
 To resist displacement we must organize renters and other allied groups to make strong and bold demands of those in power.
 Organizing for tenants’ rights to us means organizing tenant unions and building associations, building tenant power for the long-term.
-If we are to win the most transformative policy, we must center our movements around the leadership of those most affected: low-income people of color.
+If we are to win the most transformative policy, we must center our movements around the leadership of those most affected: low-income communities and communities of color.
 We seek alignment with other movements fighting against structural oppression because tenants do not live single-issue lives, and the right to housing will only be won by building power with other movements.
 This includes, but is not limited to, movements that build collective power and are rooted in racial, gender, economic, environmental, and disability justice; trans and queer liberation, and indigenous sovereignty.

 What does "renters' rights" mean?